caffeinalab/gcm/README.md

 * `inBackground`: A boolean value indicating if the notification has come when the app was in background, and the user has explicited clicked on the banner.

+#### License

+*The code is inspired from https://github.com/morinel/gcmpush and massively edited for our purposes.*